Pacers' George Hill inspires youth at Barbershop Talk session

 Students also talked about how they could apply his advice to their lives.

-“He told us about how the streets were and where he came from and how he came up like us,” said Ma’Jarion Russell, a freshman, said.
+Ma’Jarion Russell, a freshman, said, “He told us about how the streets were and where he came from and how he came up like us.”

-Antonio Patton, CEO of local nonprofit Men of Vision Empowering, hosts the talks every Wednesday morning.
+Antonio Patton, chief executive officer of the local nonprofit Men of Vision Empowering, hosts the talks on Wednesday mornings.
 He says the program is a powerful reminder of the importance of creating safe spaces where young people can openly and honestly without fear of being judged.